kendarorg/PhpNuget/README.md

 ### Should

 * Add robots.txt
+* The gallery should be visible without javscript (for search engines)

 ### Would

+* Export database
 * Add Email token to reset users passwords
 * Upload multiple nupkg
-* Align the Settings::ResultsPerPage in all the views

 ## Updates

 * 4.0.0.0
 	* Support for MySql database
 	* Updated database to version 4.0.0.0
 	* Added Version1-3 and VersionBeta fields to allow the group by version in MySQL
+	* Added automatic import of data when going to mysql version

 * 3.0.12.8
 	* Fixed inconsistency on boolean parameters inside packages update